aheenam/dictionary/README.md

 A Laravel Dictionary package
 ===

-This package serves the functionalities of a simple dictionary.
+This package serves the functionality of a simple dictionary.
 Mainly created for an own use case, this package will be helpful if you have a single table of words that need to be translated.

 If you are looking a package that you can use for translation you Eloquent Models, have a look at [aheenam/laravel-translatable](https://github.com/Aheenam/laravel-translatable)